weycom/muniparks/src/pages/research-briefs/2019-06-28-how-parks-can-lead-in-the-experience-economy.md

 label: "Research Brief"
 featuredpost: false
 featuredimage: /img/experience-economy.jpg
-description: Parks and Rec pros have always been in the experience game, but now there’s a lot more competition.
+description: Parks and rec pros have always been in the experience game, but now there’s a lot more competition.
 tags:
   - experience-economy
   - marketing